farazn019/Learning-Django/README.md

 # Learning-Django
-This is a repository. dedicated to me learning the Django framework.
+This is a repository. dedicated to me learning new languages, frameworks, libraries, and databases.